johnalison/obsidian-notes/0-inbox/Speech for Scotts going away party.md

 - Student unrest from international wars
 - of course the ... eh ...
 Title IX violation during the Title IX meeting !

-Throught all this, Junior faculty have always had a sympathetic ear with the department head.
+Throughout all this, Junior faculty have always had a sympathetic ear with the department head.
 And Scott has really made our ramping up easy...  in ways both big and small.

 # I dont think I just speak for my self when I say that we have learned a lot from Scott.